Lithoxancistrus orinoco

-Lithoxancistrus orinoco is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Orinoco basin.
-The species reaches 10 cm in total length.
+Lithoxancistrus orinoco is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in upper Orinoco basin in Colombia and Venezuela.
+This species reaches a standard length of 10 cm.

-P. orinoco sometimes appears in the aquarium trade, where it is typically known either as the large-snouted pleco or by its associated L-number, which is L-126.
-While initially described as Lithoxancistrus orinoco (a name which is still used for the species by some sources), it was reclassified as a member of Pseudancistrus by Jonathan W. Armbruster of Auburn University in 2004.
+Lithoxancistrus orinoco sometimes appears in the aquarium trade, where it is typically known either as the large-snouted pleco or by its associated L-number, which is L-126.
+While initially described as Lithoxancistrus orinoco (a name which is still used for the species by some sources), it was reclassified as a member of Pseudancistrus by Jonathan W. Armbruster of Auburn University in 2004, buthas since been returned to Lithoxancistrus.